inariksit/inariksit.github.io/_drafts/expressivity-ergonomy.markdown

 #### Context-free languages

-Next in the hierarchy are *context-free languages*.
+Next in the hierarchy are **context-free languages**.
 Typical examples are markup languages or programming languages.

 Compared to the regular languages, these languages have a slightly longer "memory".
 The HTML fragment in the [simplified overview](#the-chomsky-hierarchy-a-simplified-overview) is a good example: the `<a>` tag must be terminated with a corresponding `</a>` tag, and the complete `<a>…</a>` pair must be fully enclosed in the `<div> … </div>` tags.

 For the sake of illustration, let's take the language that was impossible with regular grammars: "**any amount** of letter *a*, followed by **the same amount** of letter *b*".
-The usual shorthand for this language is `aⁿbⁿ`, where `a` and `b` are the actual letters, and `n` just means any arbitrary number.
+The conventional notation for this language is `aⁿbⁿ`, which means "*n* repetitions of each letter."

 Two things have changed from the sad-looking linear "trees" in the previous section.